 Colonic-type adenocarcinoma.
 Colonic-type adenocarcinoma accounts for about 10% of appendix tumors and usually occurs at the base of the appendix.
 This type of tumor looks and behaves like the most common type of colorectal cancer .
-It often goes unnoticed, and a diagnosis is frequently made during or after surgery for appendicitis (inflammation of the appendix that can cause abdominal pain or swelling, loss of appetite, nausea, vomiting, constipation or diarrhea, inability to pass gas, or a low fever that begins after other symptoms).
+It often goes unnoticed, and a diagnosis is frequently made during or after surgery for appendicitis.
+Appendicitis is inflammation of the appendix that can cause abdominal pain or swelling, loss of appetite, nausea, vomiting, constipation or diarrhea, inability to pass gas, or a low fever that begins after other symptoms.

 Signet-ring cell adenocarcinoma.
-Signet-ring cell adenocarcinoma (so called because, under the microscope, the cell looks like it has a signet ring inside it) is very rare and considered to be more aggressive and more difficult to treat than other types of adenocarcinomas.
+Signet-ring cell adenocarcinoma is very rare and considered to be more aggressive and more difficult to treat than other types of adenocarcinomas.
 This type of tumor usually occurs in the stomach or colon, and it can cause appendicitis when it develops in the appendix.
+It is called signet-ring cell adenocarcinoma because, under the microscope, the cell looks like it has a signet ring inside it.